-'Cheers' Christmas on Sealand with the flag, tree a beer for Michael & a short for Roy
+'Cheers' Christmas on Sealand with the flag, tree, and a beer for Michael and a short for Roy

 Michael 'Note my shoulder holster with an automatic pistol in it and lack of beer gut not to mention I had hair then'

 It was in the 1980's that rumblings of a Local South East television relay from Sealand were being discussed, nothing was to come of the proposal

 Una Stubbs and Joan Bates about to depart Sealand in style (1982)

-Michael 'It's with Una Stubbs behind in the orange immersion suit who played the scare crow in Worzel Gummidge a very charming lady'
+Michael 'It's Una Stubbs behind in the orange immersion suit who played the scare crow in Worzel Gummidge a very charming lady'